rath/jsvi/README.md

 * `<link rel="stylesheet" href="vi.css" type="text/css" />`
 * `<textarea name="body" onfocus="editor(this);">blah</textarea>`

-# What is the difference with the original?
+# What are the differences with the original?

 We have plan to add as below.